 The risks applicable to the SVS Profile are discussed in the table "Risks associated with the profile SVS" which is found on the IHE ftp site in ftp://ftp.ihe.net/IT_Infrastructure/iheitiyr6-2008-2009/Technical_Cmte/Profile_Work/SharingValueSets/.
 The nature of the Expanded Value Set exchange determines the type or risk that can incur.
-For example there can be integrity risks such as masquerade8, or the modification of Expanded Value Sets.
+For example there can be integrity risks such as masquerade9, or the modification of Expanded Value Sets.
 Another possible type of risk would be at the privacy and confidentiality level such as the interception of an Expanded Value Set containing confidential data.
 The profile will allow mitigation of those risks when needed in the following manner:

-- A Value Sets Repository shall be grouped with an ATNA Secure Node or Secure Application.
-Since the Value Set Consumer is not required to be grouped with the Secure Node or Secure Application, the Value Set Repository shall support both secure and nonsecure connections. - Value Set Repositories shall be able to restrict access to a specific Expanded Value Set to authorized and authenticated nodes, while allowing unauthenticated network queries to other Expanded Value Sets.
+A Value Sets Repository shall be grouped with an ATNA Secure Node or Secure Application.
+Since the Value Set Consumer is not required to be grouped with the Secure Node or Secure Application, the Value Set Repository shall support both secure and nonsecure connections.

-8A malicious server passing for the value set repository gives forged value sets.
+9A malicious server passing for the value set repository gives forged value sets.

-• Given the wide variety of systems that will be retrieving Expanded Value Sets (e.g., embedded medical device versus PACS) the profile does not mandate that the Value Set Consumer be grouped with an ATNA Secure Node or a Secure Application.
+- Value Set Repositories shall be able to restrict access to a specific Expanded Value Set to authorized and authenticated nodes, while allowing unauthenticated network queries to other Expanded Value Sets. - Given the wide variety of systems that will be retrieving Expanded Value Sets (e.g., embedded medical device versus PACS) the profile does not mandate that the Value Set Consumer be grouped with an ATNA Secure Node or a Secure Application.
 Depending on local risk assessment, local policy may mandate such grouping.

-22 Document-based Referral Request Integration Profile (DRR)
+22 Document-based Referral Request (DRR)